-Voclosporin has a synergistic, dual mechanism of action that has the potential to improve near and long-term outcomes in patients with LN when added to the current standard of care (SoC) of mycophenolate mofetil (MMF) treatment.
+Voclosporin, an investigational compound, has a synergistic, dual mechanism of action that may have the potential to improve near and long-term outcomes in patients with LN when added to mycophenolate mofetil (MMF) and low oral corticosteroids.

 What's a clinical trial?